Which AOW pension rate applies in your situation?

 Example

 Monica has an AOW pension.
 She has a large house and rents part of it out to Caroline.
 Caroline has her own shower and toilet.
-They both use the kitchen but they never eat together.
-Agreements concerning the use of the house and the amount of the rent are laid down in a contract.
-Caroline transfers the rent every month from her bank account.
-This is a ‘commercial relationship’.
+They both use the kitchen, but they never eat together.
+Agreements on the use of the house and the amount of the rent are laid down in a contract.
+Caroline pays the rent every month from her bank account.
+This is a commercial relationship.
 Monica therefore gets an AOW pension at the rate for a person living alone.

-Make sure to document your commercial relationship properly by using one of our model agreements.
+Make sure you document your commercial relationship properly by using one of our model agreements.

-You live with 2 or more other adults
+You live with 2 or more other people

 If you live with your child and grandchild, and your grandchild is under 18, you will get an AOW pension at the rate for a person living alone.

-If you live in the same house with your child and a grandchild over 18, we will assess whether you are ‘sharing a household’ with one or both of them.
+If you live with your child and a grandchild over 18, we will assess whether you are sharing a household with one or both of them.

-If you only have a ‘shared household’ with your child, you will get an AOW pension for a person living alone.
-Also, if all 3 of you contribute regularly to the household, you will still get an AOW pension at the rate for a person living alone because the persons concerned are your child and grandchild.
+If you only share a household with your child, you will get an AOW pension for a person living alone.
+If you, your child and your grandchild all contribute regularly to the household, you may all have a shared household.
+In that case, you will still get an AOW pension at the rate for a person living alone.

 If your child does not contribute to the household and you are only regarded as sharing a household with your grandchild, you will get an AOW pension at the rate for a person living with another adult.

-You are not married or in a registered partnership and you live with at least 2 other people
+You are not married or in a registered partnership and you live with 2 or more other people

-See when you can get an AOW pension at the (lower) rate for a person living with another adult, or at the (higher) rate for a person living alone.
+See whether your AOW pension will be at the (lower) rate for a person living with another adult, or at the (higher) rate for a person living alone.

 1. You are regarded as having a shared household with 1 of these persons.
-In that case, you will get an AOW pension at the rate for a person living with another adult
+In this case, you will get an AOW pension at the rate for a person living with another adult

-2. You are sharing a household with 2 or more other adults.
-In that case, you will get an AOW pension for a person living alone
+2. You are sharing a household with 2 or more persons over the age of 18 (multi-person household).
+In this case, you will get an AOW pension at the rate for a person living alone

-3. If you do not share a household with anybody, you will get an AOW pension for a person living alone
+3. You do not share a household with anybody.
+In this case, you will get an AOW pension at the rate for a person living alone